Atanu-Kumar-Dey/SqureTech-Assignment/README.md

 Ensure that your code is fully functional, well-documented, and organized.
 Double-check that all the necessary files are included in the repository.

 # Submit the link:
 Fill out the provided Google Form and submit the link to your repository directory in the designated field.
 This will allow the assessors to access your code and review it.
+Link : https://docs.google.com/forms/d/e/1FAIpQLSd-9vT7-NLCn0Xq82_akAa_MJqhrHFdlWfCuIReu2ghuYhQ5A/viewform?usp=sf_link

 # Finish within the time limit:
 Keep track of your time throughout the assessment to ensure that you complete the task within the given 4-hour time frame.
 Manage your time effectively to allow for coding, testing, and any necessary refinements.